 Watering:

 -At the time of planting the tree needs to be deeply watered.
 Two days after planting the tree needs to be deeply watered again.
-You can do this by turning on the hose and laying it inside the mulch reservoir, about six inches from the trunk, running it at a steady stream for about thirty minutes.
+Hand watering is preferred, as it helps to monitor how much water is being applied to the tree.
+Filling the reservoir over and over until it seems the water has gone the entire depth of the root ball is best.
+If you cannot water your trees by hand, you can also water by turning on the hose and laying it inside the mulch reservoir, about six inches from the trunk, running it at a steady stream for about thirty minutes.
 If the reservoir does not fill up evenly, move the hose to the other side and repeat watering.
-If you have planted a larger tree, we recommend using a small sprinkler.
-Be sure to apply enough water to saturate the entire root ball, to the bottom, and the soil area beyond.
+If you see bubbles when the reservoir is filled, continue watering.
+This means you are displacing air pockets in dry soil.
+If you have planted a tree larger than about 45 gallon size, we recommend using a small sprinkler.
+Do not turn the water up high, as the droplets need to be large to penetrate the ground.
+Be sure to apply enough water to saturate the entire root ball all the way to the bottom, and about 1′-2′ of the soil area beyond.
+Bubbler irrigation, unless it is on its own irrigation zone, is not recommended, as it cannot be set to run daily in the summer.
+Remember, bubbler irrigation waters only near the trunk and it is not intended to water the tree throughout its life.

 -Make sure you are saturating the entire root ball and the soil area beyond.
 Be sure to water deeply and DO NOT RELY ON RAIN OR SPRINKLER IRRIGATION!
 Please note that this is just a general watering guideline.
 If you have heavy clay soils, it is very easy to overwater a tree and kill it.